Meditation is a centuries-old technique that many of us have embraced for a variety of different reasons.

 Listed below are some examples of how you may use this information.

-Then you may wish to investigate the potential benefits of meditating.
+Then, you may want to consider the potential benefits of meditating.

-The findings of one study, revealed that adopting a mindfulness or meditation practice may help you enhance your working memory.
-[2]
+One study found that adopting mindfulness or meditation can enhance your working memory.

-This allows you to direct your attention and focus to what is most important in your life.
+Meditation helps you control your attention and concentration, allowing you to focus on what’s most important in your life.

 Does Mediation Improve Thinking Skills